 Post 9/11 GI Bill Guide For Spouses and Dependents

-The Post 9/11 GI Bill is a military education benefit dependents and spouses can have transferred to them by an active duty parent or spouse to use to get a college degree, certification, or license through an approved program.
+The Post 9/11 GI Bill is a military education benefit that dependents and spouses can be transferred to them by an active duty parent or spouse to get a college degree, certification, or license through an approved program.

-How can spouses and college-age dependents (military-speak for the children of the military member) access this important military benefit?
+How can spouses and college-age dependents (military-speak for the military member’s children) access this military benefit?

 Who Qualifies for Post-9/11 GI Bill Benefits

-The servicemember qualifies if at least one of the following applies:
+The servicemember qualifies if at least one of the following applies, as listed at the Department of Veterans Affairs official site:

-• The veteran served at least 90 days on active duty on or after September 11, 2001.
+- The applicant served at least 90 days on active duty on or after September 11, 2001, or

-• The veteran was awarded a Purple Heart on or after September 11, 2001, and received an Honorable discharge.
+- The applicant received a Purple Heart on or after September 11, 2001, and was honorably discharged, or

-• The veteran served for at least 30 continuous days on or after September 11, 2001, and was honorably discharged with a service-connected disability.
+- The applicant served for at least 30 continuous days on or after September 11, 2001, and was honorably discharged with a service-connected disability or

 Transferring GI Bill Benefits To A Spouse Or Dependent